 - squeeze of a lime

-To make the pickled onion.
-Add 2 tbsp of salt mix and leave aside for 10 min.
-Then wash it through to get rid of the salt and add some lime, pinch of oregano and the chopped habanero and a bit of salt.
-Leave aside.
+Then make the pickled onion.
+Slice the onion, use a white or red onion, in fish taco taqueria in Ensenada, they use white onion.
+Add 1 tbsp of salt mix and leave aside for 10 min.
+Then rinse the onion with fresh water to get rid of the excess of salt and then add the lime juice, pinch of oregano and leave aside.

 Shred the white cabbage and leave aside.

-To make the batter, mix the flour, baking powder, salt to taste, pinch of oregano, mustard, pinch of ground pepper and add the beer bit by bit, mixing with a balloon whisk.
+Then to make the batter.
+Place the flour in a large bowl, add salt, dried oregano, American mustard, ground pepper and add the beer bit by bit, mixing with a balloon whisk.
 Leave aside.

 Cut the fish into thin, long strips.
 Pat dry the fish with a kitchen paper towel.

-Put 4 tbsp flour and add some salt to it.
-Then coat the fish pieces with the flour, remove the excess, and then put them into the batter.
-Place the pieces of fish in the batter, making sure all the pieces are all covered.
+Put on a serving plate 1/2 cup of all purpose flour and add 1/2 tsp salt to it and a pinch of ground black pepper.
+Then coat the fish pieces with the all purpose flour, remove the excess, place the pieces of fish in the batter, making sure all the pieces are covered with it.
+Set aside.

-Heat the tortillas and cover them with a fabric kitchen towel to keep them warm.
+Heat the tortillas and cover them with a tea towel to keep them warm.

 To make the fish taco, spread some of the mayo, then a piece of fried fish, then all the toppings.
 Enjoy them with the family or friends with a nice cold beer!